JanHerca/urantiapedia/output/wikijs/en/article/Carmelo_Martinez/Futuro_de_Urantia_segun_el_LU.md

 ## Comments from attendees

 The privilege of receiving the Urantia revelation is both a great obligation and a great responsibility.
 We have been chosen, yes, but to work.
-Paper 160 deserves to be highlighted here, the section on “the incentives of maturity” ([UB 160:3.1](/en/The_Urantia_Book/160#p3_1)), where it deals with good spiritual habits.
+Paper 160 deserves to be highlighted here, the section on “the incentives of maturity” (<a id="a158_232"></a>[UB 160:3.1](/en/The_Urantia_Book/160#p3_1)), where it deals with good spiritual habits.

 The world economy is changing.
 The road does not go through a revolution but through total globalization, not only economic.
 But it is necessary to change the mentality of profit for profit first.
 Advancement today will be fundamentally ethical, not spiritual.